remoshock/remoshock/README.md

 the PAC collars and remove the comment-character `#` before the lines for your receiver.

-Reset your collar into pairing mode and invoke `./pyshockcli` again.
+Reset your collar into pairing mode and invoke `./remoshockcli` again.
 After successful pairing, run it a third time, to issue a "beep" command.

-## 🖥 Command line interface (pyshockcli)
+## 🖥 Command line interface (remoshockcli)

-pyshockcli allows you to send commands using the command line ("terminal window").
+remoshockcli allows you to send commands using the command line ("terminal window").

-By default, it will send a BEEP command to the first receiver configured in `pyshock.ini`.
+By default, it will send a BEEP command to the first receiver configured in `remoshock.ini`.

 For example, to send a shock with 10% power for a duration of 250ms to the first receiver:

-`./pyshockcli.py --receiver 1 --action SHOCK --power 10 --duration 250`
+`remoshockcli --receiver 1 --action SHOCK --power 10 --duration 250`

 The following actions are supported: